kean/Nuke/README.md

 #### Adding UI Extensions

 Nuke makes it extremely easy to add image loading extensions to custom UI components.
 Those methods are provided by `ImageLoadingView` protocol.
-This protocol is actually a trait - most of its methods are already implemented.
-All you need to do is to implement one required method to make your custom views conform to `ImageLoadingView` protocol.
+This protocol is actually a trait - most of methods are already implemented.
+All you need is to implement one required method to make your custom views conform to `ImageLoadingView` protocol.

 You can do so by either implementing `ImageDisplayingView` protocol: